tmpk13/laser-cnc/README.md

 Black(PWM) and red(+) are both connected to a JST style connector.
 White(-) and yellow(PWM) are broken off.

+Y axis was choppy while moving.
+Turning down the acceleration helped from (3000->1000).

 TODO:
 - [ ] Add a distance sensor the the pico that will trigger a endstop.